bjornno/ai-rag-functions/README.md

 Example spring boot project using spring-ai, function calling with kotlin.

-First provide your spring.ai.openai.api-key in application.properties.
+First provide your spring.ai.openai.api-key in application.yml.
 Then start the app and go to http://localhost:8080/?theme=2 (theme could be 1, 2 or 3)

 It register 4 functions (get theme for joke, get boat captain, get the car driver or the motorcycle driver)